opendocsg/slw-judgments-backfill/2014_SGHC_210/report.md

 _The burden of proof for a summary judgement_

 88     The parties agreed that the burden of proof was on Eleven to prove on a _prima facie_ basis before the court would grant it a summary judgment in the enforcement of the foreign judgment.
-Boxsentry only had to show that it had a fair or reasonable chance that there was a real or _bona fide_ defence: _Associated Development Pte Ltd v Loong Sie Kiong Gerald_ [2009] 4 SLR(R) 389 at [22].
-Thus Boxsentry had to show that there was a triable issue or the need for certain apposite issues to be determined at trial: _Tulip Furniture Enterprise Pte Ltd v Roberto Building Material Pte Ltd_ [1997] SGHC 114 at [7].
+Boxsentry only had to show that it had a fair or reasonable chance that there was a real or _bona fide_ defence: _Associated Development Pte Ltd v Loong Sie Kiong Gerald_ <span class="citation">[2009] 4 SLR(R) 389</span> at [22].
+Thus Boxsentry had to show that there was a triable issue or the need for certain apposite issues to be determined at trial: _Tulip Furniture Enterprise Pte Ltd v Roberto Building Material Pte Ltd_ <span class="citation">[1997] SGHC 114</span> at [7].

 89     In the context of the enforcement of foreign judgments at common law, it is trite law that the foreign judgment must be final and conclusive on the merits of the case. _Hong Pian Tee_ set this out well at [12]: